mattowc/wpe-iq/wp-content/plugins/uber-login-logo/readme.txt

 I'd like to keep this plugin simple, but if you think you have a good idea leave a comment on the [plugin page](http://www.uberweb.com.au/uber-login-logo-wordpress-plugin/) and I'll at least consider it.

+= This plugin does not work on my WordPress installation =

+As of 0.5 This plugin makes use of the new media editor introduced in WordPress 3.5.
+If you are having issues try installing version 0.4, or better yet, updating your WordPress.

 == Screenshots ==

 1. How awesome your login screen could look after using this plugin.